Total Pageviews

 The comment got right by me.
 Circus life I wondered?
 The big-top world?
 What if anything did she mean by it?
 The only thing I recognized from the song was the title, Faithfully.
 But I'm familiar with the better half of the sketch and her tactics, and was not to be so easily deterred in my life-changing goals.

 "I heard the song like never before," I said.
 "It was speaking directly to me, telling me that I will have everything I need to recreate my life as long as I am true to myself.
-And pay close attention, Poopsie, because here comes the clincher: faithfully."
+And pay close attention, Poopsie, because here comes the clincher--faithfully."

 "You seem to be a tad manic," she said.
 "Do you need to tell me something?
 I'll give you five minutes but only if you make more sense than you're making now."

 "You know that Will Ferrell film, Stranger Than Fiction?
-In that movie, his character discovers that the life he's living is being written, in real-time, by a fiction writer."
+In that movie, his character discovers the life he's living is being written, in real-time, by a fiction writer."

 "I'm with you so far," she said, "and I commend you on becoming clear and succinct."